SharedCode/sop/README.md

 			// Stop when we have consumed all data(reached EOF) of the uploaded video. break
 		}
-		// Do something with the
+		// Do something with the downloaded data chunk. fmt.Println(chunk)
-		fmt.Println(chunk)
 	}
 	// End the reader transaction.